Lecturer: Nick Hine

 Weighting: 7.5 CATS

-'Kinetic Theory' is the theory of how distributions change and is therefore essentially about non-equilibrium phenomena.
-The description of such phenomena is statistical and is based on Boltzmann's equation (the same Boltzmann who sorted out the equilibrium statistical mechanics you met in Thermal Physics II) and on the related Fokker-Planck equation.
+'Kinetic Theory' is the theory of how distributions change.
+The description of such phenomena is statistical and is based on Boltzmann's equation (the same Boltzmann who sorted out the equilibrium statistical mechanics you met in Thermal Physics II) and other PDEs.
 These study the evolution in time of a distribution function, which gives the density of particles in the system's phase space.
-(Phase space is the space of states of the system, which means specifying particles' position and momenta.)
+(Phase space is the space of states which specify particles' position and momenta.)
 The module establishes relations between conductivity, diffusion constants and viscosity in gases.
 It looks at molecular simulation and applications to financial modelling (many of the concepts are also the basis for models of the 'motion' of stock and option prices in financial markets).

 An additional motivation of this module is to illustrate how some of the mathematics you learnt in second year applied mathematics modules is used in theoretical physics.